minhquanvus1/Travel-Advisor/Frontend/Frontend_README.md

 ## Acknowledgements

 - Thanks Dr. Tran Hong Ngoc, and Msc.
-Le Duc Loc for your guidance and support throughout the project.
+Le Duc Loc for their guidance and support throughout the project.